rbbetul/bert_classifier_turkish_manifestos/README.md

 AKP (Justice and Development Party)
 HDP/BDP/Dem Parti (People's Democratic Party)

-This project is submitted for the Computational Linguistics Course Final Project at Saarland University
+This project is submitted for the Computational Linguistics Course Final Project